TanishqMeshram/ExamPrep/README.md

 Result Display: Shows a summary of the quiz results including correct answers, incorrect answers, and questions not attempted.

+3 .
 Profile Management -

 View Profile: Users can view their profile information, including username and best scores.

+4 .
 Responsive Design

 Mobile and Desktop Compatibility: Ensures the application is accessible and functional across different devices and screen sizes.

 CSS Framework: Utilizes Tailwind CSS for styling, ensuring a responsive and visually appealing interface.

+C .
 Backend Integration :

 RESTful APIs: Integrates with backend services using REST APIs for data retrieval and storage.

 Database Integration: Stores user profiles and quiz data in MongoDB, ensuring data persistence and retrieval.

+D .
 Interactive Elements :

 Animations: Utilizes Lordicon for animated icons, enhancing user interface interactivity.